A Heritage Breed Vision

 The Foundation has started an artificial breeding program to increase our herd over time and advocate for the awareness of rare breeds of livestock.
 Artificial breeding allows us to manage for the rare genetics of this cattle breed.

-Today, you can enjoy a breeding flock of Tunis sheep at Stony Kill Farm.
+Today, you can enjoy our premier breeding flock of registered Tunis sheep grazing the fields of Stony Kill Farm.
 Tunis are considered an American developed breed, a gift to George Washington from the Bey of Tunis in Africa in the late 1700s.
 This dual-purpose breed, providing both meat and wool, is listed on the Livestock Conservancy’s Watch List.
 This breed of sheep has a distinguishing red face,and gradually developed into a uniquely American breed of by the late 18th and early 19th century.
 It is also considered the oldest American breed.

 CHICKENS